storichain/mvp/README.md

 # Storichain MVP Project
  This is the Storichain MVP Project.
- Some parts of these sources are excepted from the origin ones for protecting sensitive datas.
+ Some parts of these sources are excepted from the origin ones for protecting our sensitive datas.
- We are consistenly developing projects now.
+ We are consistenly developing this projects.